作為Android應用程序開發者都知道android是一個“碎片化”的世界。多種系統版本、多種尺寸、多種分辨率、多種機型,還有不同的廠商定制的不同ROM,你開發的應用會在不可預期的手機上報錯。這給開發適配帶來不小的難度。這篇文章會告訴我們怎麼解決這個問題。

 For more information about designing for different screens and using this qualifier, see the Supporting Multiple Screens developer guide.

-Screen size smallnormallargexlarge small: Screens that are of similar size to a low-density QVGA screen.
+small: Screens that are of similar size to a low-density QVGA screen.
 The minimum layout size for a small screen is approximately 320x426 dp units.
 Examples are QVGA low density and VGA high density.

 normal: Screens that are of similar size to a medium-density HVGA screen.
 The minimum layout size for a normal screen is approximately 320x470 dp units.
 Examples of such screens a WQVGA low density, HVGA medium density, WVGA high density.